yulisun/IRG-McS/README.md

   pages={6277-6291},
   doi={10.1109/TIP.2021.3093766}}

-## Q & A
+## Running

+Unzip the Zip files (GC) and run the IRG-McS demo file (tested in Matlab 2016a)!

-If you have any queries, please do not hesitate to contact me (sunyuli@mail.ustc.edu.cn ).
+If you have any queries, please do not hesitate to contact me (sunyuli@mail.ustc.edu.cn).